Philipbear/msbuddy/README.md

 msbuddy -csv <csv_file> -output <output_folder> -ms fticr -details
 ```

-For mgf file or csv file, you can omit the `-output` option - results will be written in the same folder as the input file.
+For mgf file or csv file, you can omit the `-output` option, and results will be written in the same folder as the input file.

 Here is an example of processing a mgf file from Orbitrap (`-ms orbitrap`) in parallel (`-p`) using 12 cores (`-n_cpu`).
 Detailed results are written (`-d`).